sangychun/notebooks/linux/06_conda_environments.md

 Repeat those steps for every other software package listed above.

-Then, repeat those steps if you want to install another software package to call genomic sequence variants using NGS data, like `GATK`:
+Then, repeat those steps if you want to install another software package to call genomic sequence variants using NGS data, like `GATK` (software packages listed below in **bold** are required by both `TensorFlow` and `GATK`, package versions listed in **bold** are the same across `TensorFlow` and `GATK`, and those package version listed in *italics* are different versions):

 | Name | Version |
 |-----:|:--------|